Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Which meant, sadly...another trip back up to an observing orbit, where they would wait.

-The Ten’Gewek spent most of that time in stasis---their special high-density, high-protein rations only lasted so long.
+The Ten’Gewek spent most of that time in stasis - their special high-density, high-protein rations only lasted so long.
 Two of them would probably stay out though, and a Look passed between the four of them.
 Without any further words, Tumik, and Genn decided it was their turn, and ambled off to the stasis pods.

 That left Nomuk and Ferd, who looked down at Tooko with a playful head-tilt.